jvandertil/blog/content/posts/2019-11-01_GuidCombSpan.md

 {{< /table >}}

 You can see that the `days` and `msecs` variables are converted into `byte[]`, the contents are reversed and then copied into the `guidArray`.
-Also only 6 bytes are copied and the positions where these values are placed are constant.
+Also, only 6 bytes are copied and the positions where these values are placed are constant.
 Instead of rearranging the bytes physically in memory using `Array.Reverse` and copying them into place using `Array.Copy`, you can do both steps simultaneously manually.

 Note that both the original code, as well as the optimized code assume a little-endian system.